 What are the advantages of an SPD?
 Many.
 First, the shoes they are compatible with are quite comfortable, and generally easier to walk in.
 This is a benefit if you like to get off the bike and walk around a town, a coffee shop, or any other site during your rides.
 Second, we find these cleats to be the easiest to clip in to when you are stopped, at a stoplight or just starting out.
 That means less messing around when you are near heavy traffic.

 Finally, this is the type of pedal / cleat combo you will often find on the bikes at spin classes or bike rentals as well, making it a good go-to cleat if you can only choose one.
+If you happen to rent a bike on the warm-weather vacation, or want to take the occasional spin class at your health club, the odds are best that the bikes will be outfitted with SPDs.
+They are the closest thing to a universal cleat that there is (remembering that there is no such thing as a true universal cleat).

 Not For: High-end road cyclists, because many of the top-market road cycling shoes are not compatible with SPDs